souk4711/hakoniwa/hakoniwa-cli/examples/usage-limit.md

 stress: FAIL: [1] (422) kill error: No such process
 stress: FAIL: [1] (452) failed run completed in 2s

-# 2s, not killed, see also '--limit-walltime'
+# Not killed in 2s, see also '--limit-walltime'
 $ date; hakoniwa run --limit-cpu 2 -- sleep 5; date
 Fri Aug 12 09:17:04 AM UTC 2022
 Fri Aug 12 09:17:09 AM UTC 2022